 Most importantly, this man taught me that time given is the greatest gift any of us can give.
-He was my best friend, and I did everything with him.
+He was my best friend; I did everything with him.
 I wanted to be at his house, rather than hanging out with my friends at ten years old.
 He taught me how to cook, how to do math, he taught me how to work, he taught me how to save money, he taught me how to “just be.”
 He taught me there was no stereotype on friendships and love.
 He taught me that God knew exactly what He was doing when He places those least expected into our lives.

-I have often wandered since Joe has been gone, what they say to each other, what the other one thinks of the other.
+I have often wondered since Joe has been gone, what they say to each other, what the other one thinks of the other.
 Then I remember they have one girl whom they both loved with all of their hearts.
 And I also remember, my amazing husband allowed me to name our son after this elderly man.
-That’s when I know they love each other, and must have so much to talk about, watching as a little boy who carries both of their names, becomes a great man, just like both of them.
+That’s how I know they love each other, and must have so much to talk about, watching as a little boy who carries both of their names, become a great man, just like both of them.

-This is my seventeenth year beyond the first year without my sweet, precious, John Deere-loving Bert.
+This is my eighteenth year beyond the first year without my sweet, precious, John Deere-loving Bert.
 And my heart still aches at how much I miss him.
 Just one more time, I would love to hear, “I do you, too, Sister.
 I do you too,” in response to my parting words every time I hugged him, “I love you Bert.”

 I love you Bert.
 I will always love you.
 Until we meet again, my sweet grandpa.